-But, if you do fancy doing a course more relevant to your career goals, then head to InsideSherpa.
-It's a great, FREE, resource for students wanting to take virtual work experience programs.
+But, if you do fancy doing a course more relevant to your career goals, then register for this 'Work Ready Virtual Experience'.
+It's a FREE skill-building virtual experience created by RateMyPlacement.co.uk, InsideSherpa and Development Beyond Learning.

 We asked some of the RateMyPlacement team what exciting courses they're taking: